JingSZhuo/Auction-Web-App/README.md

 npm install

 list of group members, with a short description (one sentence) of what each member was assigned to do, and what they actually did in terms of contributing to the final deliverable
-Jing Zhuo
-Winnie Yap
-Miguel Divo
-Kalina Ivanova
+Jing Zhuo- authentication, login/logout, Bidding Winnie Yap-Routing, Q&A, Displaying Items
+Miguel Divo-Openshift, Add New Item,End of Bid check Kalina Ivanova-Profile Page, Add New Item, Search

 the URL of your deployed application (if deployed)